 The Former Presidential Candidates

 Analysts are also eyeing a number of congresswomen for the VP slot.
 According to The New York Times, a Black woman would "[give] the crucial support African-American women have given to the Democrats in recent elections," especially during the 2018 midterms, which flipped the House and brought in the most diverse Congress in history.
-Ian Russell, a former deputy director of the Democratic Congressional Campaign Committee, told Business Insider that Florida Rep. Val Demings, a former police chief, would be a strong pick.
+Ian Russell, a former deputy director of the Democratic Congressional Campaign Committee, told Business Insider that Florida Rep. Val Demings, a former Orlando police chief, would be a strong pick.
 Demings, a House impeachment manager, endorsed Biden on March 5 and addressed the rumors two days later.
 “I am pretty honored that my name is being mentioned in those circles,” she said.
 “There are lots of amazing women of color that could rise to the occasion.”
-One such woman is California Rep. Barbara Lee, a progressive stalwart who, like Warren, could create a unity ticket for Democrats.
+One such woman is California Rep. Karen Bass, the chairwoman of the Congressional Black Caucus, who's also on Biden's shortlist.

-In the fall, Biden also alluded to "the two senators from the state of New Hampshire" as contenders for the position.
-He was referring to Senators Jeanne Shaheen and Maggie Hassan, who were the first and second women, respectively, to be elected both governor and senator for their state.
+In the fall, Biden also alluded to "the two senators from the state of New Hampshire" as contenders for the position, referring to Sens.
+Jeanne Shaheen and Maggie Hassan, who were the first and second women, respectively, to be elected both governor and senator for their state.

 The Government Patriots